Reserve Your Spot with Confidence! Full Refunds with 24 Hrs Notice. Reschedule at any point, even after tour, if space allows!

 If you choose to travel with one additional passenger, there is a flat rate of $24 per person for shared taxis.

-Grab an Uber/Lyft
+Grab a Rideshare Uber/Lyft

-It will be necessary to download either app onto your smartphone in order to use these rideshare options.
+If you have never used a rideshare service, note that it will be necessary to download either app onto your smartphone in order to use these rideshare options.

 Tourist Passes